awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/SSLNET.SingleInstance.md

       CidrIp: 0.0.0.0/0
 ```

-For a load balanced environment, you configure the load balancer to either pass secure traffic through untouched, or decrypt and re\-encrypt for end\-to\-end encryption\.
+For a load\-balanced environment, you configure the load balancer to either pass secure traffic through untouched, or decrypt and re\-encrypt for end\-to\-end encryption\.